godvmxi/godvmxi.github.io/pandoc_resume/markdown/it.md

 ## About Me
 Full Name
-: Jingliang Jiang (Just call me Bright)
+: Jingliang Jiang

 Experience
-: 9 years in total, 6 years in multi-national companys, including AMD and Cisco
+: 9 years in total, 6 years in multi-national companys, including AMD and Cisco , Good at programing and IT maintain.

 Degree
 : Master's and Bechor's Degree for EE, part-time for Master